ropensci/dynamite/README.md

   posterior predictive distribution simulation.
 - Transparent quantification of parameter and predictive uncertainty due to a fully Bayesian approach.
-- Various visualization methods including method for drawing and producing TikZ code of the directed acyclic graph (DAG) of the model structure.
+- Various visualization methods including a method for drawing and producing a TikZ code of the directed acyclic graph (DAG) of the model structure.
 - User-friendly and efficient R interface with state-of-the-art estimation via Stan.
 Both `rstan` and `cmdstanr` backends are